 What Does Loneliness Have to Do with Your Business?

-Good question!
-Well, for one thing, your business in one way or the other deals with humans!
+Moreover, your business deals with humans!
 You have humans as staff and customers.
-Moreover, whatever affects your staff or customers will eventually impact your business too.
+Whatever affects you, your team or your customers will eventually affect your business!

 What Can Your Business Do about It?